 Maria de Souza was born on October 17th, 1986.
 She had two daughters: Olívia and Sílvia.
 Sílvia died at age 4, run over by a bus in the suburban neighborhood of Bangu, Rio de Janeiro, Brazil, on a very hot December day in 2019.
 A few months later, Maria lost her job as a waitress when the restaurant she worked at closed its doors during the first days of the covid-19 pandemic.
 A few weeks after that, her mother caught the virus.
 No one knows how.
 She never left the house.
 It started with some fever and a little bit of coughing until one night she woke up covered in sweat and unable to breath.
 Maria left Olívia, now eight years old, with a neighbor, called an Uber and went to the nearest hospital, Hospital Municipal Albert Schweitzer.
 Albert Schweitzer was a French Theologist who won the Nobel Peace Prize in 1952.
 A portrait of him with the Nobel Medal stands on the entrance hall of the Brazilian hospital that bears his name.
 It was under his imperious gaze that Maria de Souza's mother suffocated to death while waiting for care.
 The hospital was full, the nurses overwhelmed, the doctors jaded.
-Two thousand people were dying daily in Brazil.
-In Rio, over three thousand people were getting infected every day.
+Every day, two thousand people were dying all over Brazil.
+In Rio, over three thousand people were getting infected daily.
 People were suffocating in the streets, their lungs ravaged by the still barely known virus.
 A man named Jair Bolsonaro called it a little flu.
 At a news conference, he mimicked asphyxiation, mocking those whose last breaths happened at crowded hospital corridors.
 "I'm not a gravedigger!" he yelled at journalists.
 He was also the democratically elected President of Brazil.
 Maria was at a public office getting her mother's death certificate when a TV report came up on an old TV tucked away inside a little metal box.
 A journalist asked Bolsonaro for a message to those who had lost loved ones to the disease.
 She walked out as soon as he yelled "People die, so what!?".

 That day, she decided.
 She was going to leave Brazil.

 She would raise Olívia somewhere else.
 It took her a while.
 Four years, to be exact.
 She worked as a cleaning lady.
 She sold cakes in the streets.
 She cleaned cars and washed dishes and collected empty beer cans at Ipanema Beach.
 But she saved enough money.
 The pandemic came and went in waves.
 New variants emerged.
 Booster shots were given.
-Hundreds of thousands still died every year, mostly old people or those unwilling to get vaccinated.
+Thousands still died every year, mostly old people or those unwilling to get vaccinated.
 Bolsonaro lost the election, but only by a narrow margin.
-On January 8th, 2023, thousands of his supporters stormed Brazil's capitol, convinced that the election had been fraudulent.
-Maniac heralds of a divided country... left and right, rich and poor, black and white, men and women, gay and straight.
-A matrix made up of binaries, of selective blindness and hands pressed tight against ears.
-A fragile democracy, always and forever.
-Unity remained elusive and ordinary life remained a struggle.
-For Maria and Olívia, that meant waking in a country filled with people that hated them, in a city that didn't know what to do with them.
+On January 8th, 2023, thousands of his supporters stormed Brazil's capitol, convinced that the election had been stolen.
+A fragile democracy, always and forever, of elusive unity and where ordinary life was a struggle.
+For Maria and Olívia, that meant waking up every day in a country filled with people that despised them, in a city that didn't know what to do with them.
 So, on the day of her daughter's 12th birthday, Maria announced it: tamo indo!